-Contact Information: Sheila Trottier, CTE Director strottier@tm.edu (701)477-7879 Room
+Contact Information: Marlin Allery mallery@tm.edu (701)477-7992

+Room 210

-Graduates from TMCC in Cybersecurity will be prepared to become leaders and technical managers in cybersecurity, with a solid understanding of security technology and organizational management principles and practices, preparing them to make knowledgeable and responsible decisions.
+The AAS in Cybersecurity and Data Privacy prepares students for entry-level positions in cybersecurity and data privacy.
+Graduates will be prepared to become leaders in cybersecurity, with a solid understanding of security technology and privacy laws, preparing them to make knowledgeable and responsible decisions.
+The program also offers students a transfer option to four-year institutions.